 Now we have successfully blended what were once separate walled-off interests.
 See if you can do the same.
 Be creative.
 Talk about what fascinates and entertains you, and encourage your partner to do likewise.

 Family Blues.
 Sometimes feelings of abandonment are baked in the cake.
 Did you have a tough childhood?
 Was loneliness something that you just expected to always live with?
-Are you feeling lonely in marriage because of having low expectations of intimate relationships?
-If you have Developmental Trauma, you might have a baseline set of low expectations that might set you up for a lonely marriage.
+What are your expectations of intimate relationships?
+If you have Developmental Trauma, you might have a baseline set of low expectations that might challenge you in your adult relationships.

 Don’t ignore the gut feeling that something is off between you and your spouse.
-Feelings lonely in marriage can aggravate your health.
-A lonely marriage is often stressful both emotionally and physically.
+Feelings of loneliness in marriage can aggravate your health.
+Loneliness in marriage is often stressful both emotionally and physically.
 Here are some of the toxic side-effects of loneliness in marriage if it becomes a chronic pattern:

-The problem is that a lonely marriage will have enduring physical and psychological impacts unless you make a conscious effort to deal with it.
+If you’re experiencing loneliness in marriage, it may be a mental health challenge as well as a relational issue.
+The problem is that loneliness will have enduring physical and psychological impacts unless you make a conscious effort to deal with it.
 Take action.
 Find your we-ness.

 Talk to your partner.
 Who knows?
-You might find them as lonely in marriage as you are, and relieved that you brought it up.
+You might find them as lonely as you are, and relieved that you brought it up.